 HIGHLY CAPABLE STUDENT PROGRAM

 The Highly Capable Program serves students in grades K-12 in the Bremerton School District who have been identified as a Highly Capable learner and completed the identification process.
-Once a student is identified with the unique learning skills sets, our department will match them up to one of the following district services to meet their needs:
+Once a student is identified with the unique learning skills sets, they will be matched with one of the following district services to meet their needs:

 - Support at the elementary school the student attends;